Dc0d1ng/Capstone-projectG/README.md

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

 Recommended section of popular games
 TOP 10 hottest games
-How to play section with videos/tutorials of the games selected (linking to another page ala brainflix) Currenlty discounted games
+How to play section with videos/tutorials of the games selected (linking to another page ala brainflix) Currently discounted games